-Diaz has a true love and passion for all areas of the entertainment business, but his childhood dream of becoming a voice over artist came true when he booked the lead role of Noah, in the Emmy-nominated PBS animated series "Oh Noah!," an interactive series designed to teach Spanish to children through animated videos and games.
-This has now lead to Jorge being cast on numerous animated projects and video games, including the mega-successful Grand Theft Auto V, the Cartoon Network pilot "Twelve Forever," Fox's beloved "Family Guy," and the new Amazon Studios series "Lost In Oz," set to premiere in 2016.
+While Diaz has a true love and passion for all areas of the entertainment business, his childhood dream of becoming a voice over artist came true when he booked the lead role of Noah in the Emmy-nominated PBS animated series "Oh Noah!”
+This interactive series, designed to teach Spanish to children through animated videos and games, allowed Diaz to work in his favorite genre.

 Diaz is honored to voice Gabe in Disney’s 2017 Emmy nominated animated series, "Elena of Avalor."
 Featuring Disney's first Latina Princess, Diaz’s Gabe, is Elena's friend and rising star of the Royal Guard.
 Diaz is also thrilled to voice Ojo, the blue haired giant munchkin, in the Amazon Studios Emmy winning series "Lost In Oz."
 As Dorothy’s friend, Ojo helps Dorothy navigate the mysteries of Oz.

 When Diaz isn't working on a project, he spends much of his time with his diverse group of friends sharing ideas, creating art and supporting each other's passions.
 Diaz currently resides in Los Angeles with his dog, Trusty Boots.